productminds/inapp-templates/README.md

 ### 🏅 **NPS Survey**

-  This template provides the user with the possibility of selecting a score from 1 to 5 and give feedback as a free form in the cases the user has responded from 4 to 5, to finally show them the confirmation page.
+  This template provides the user with the possibility of selecting a score from 1 to 10.
+Once it is selected and uploaded the confirmation page is showed to the user.

 <div align="center">
   <img src="assets/nps.gif" alt="Alt text" style="width:200px;">